 It is also important not to speed unless you want to lots of fines.
 The police are red hot on speeding and use mobile traps including some in unmarked parked cars.
-Also be careful in school zones between the hours of 7-9 and 2-4 during term time as the speed limit drops to maximum 40.
+Also, be careful in school zones between the hours of 7-9 and 2-4 during term time as the speed limit drops to a maximum 40.

 Although most of Australia is pretty hot in the summer (and scorching in some places) the Aussie winter can bring some pretty cold temperatures to some parts of the country.
 Yep in Brisbane, it can even get as low as 11 degrees so socks, boots, hats, scarves and jumpers are essential to make sure you don’t freeze to death when temperatures dip below 22 degrees.

-Seriously though there are parts of the country where snow is the norm such as on higher ground in Tasmania, NSW and Victoria.
+Seriously though there are parts of the country where snow is the norm such as on the higher ground in Tasmania, NSW and Victoria.
 To a lesser degree, the winters bring cooler temperatures to south east Queensland.

 So when packing for your Aussie holiday (or move) do check out the expected temperatures (and rainfall) for the months when you are visiting and pack accordingly.

 Although it is hard to spot koalas in the wild there are some places in each state where your chances are increased.

 In Queensland the koala are smaller than their southern cousins.
 Three of the best places to spot koalas in Queensland are at Noosa National Park, Daisy Hill Koala Park in Brisbane and Magnetic Island near Townsville.

 In Victoria head to Kennet River on the Great Ocean Road.